Oneamongmanyothers/Invidious-Frontend/README.md

 # 🪣 BucketBridge: Invidious Cloud Sync & Transcript Backend

-**BucketBridge** is the companion backend server for the [Invidious Context Buckets frontend script.
+**BucketBridge** is the companion backend server for the Invidious Context Buckets frontend tampermoney script.

 Because privacy-hardened browsers (like LibreWolf) aggressively delete local storage and cache when closed, your custom Invidious categories and settings would normally be wiped out every time you exit your browser. **BucketBridge solves this.**